St. Louis Aviation Accident Attorneys

 - Charter Aircraft: Charter aircraft are used in a variety of circumstances where a pilot transports one person or a small group of people for a set fee.
 One of the most familiar uses of a charter aircraft is an ambulance helicopter.
 Helicopters and fixed wing aircraft are frequently used to transport the injured and sick to large tertiary hospitals.
 Another use of a charter operation is to get to an airport not serviced by a commercial carrier.
 Like all other aircraft, charter aircraft are tightly regulated by the FAA and must meet stringent maintenance and pilot requirements.

 An aviation negligence case is complex, often requiring an understanding of the mechanics of operating an aircraft, manufacturing of an aircraft and federal regulations.
-Padberg, Corrigan & Appelbaum is a Missouri aviation accident law firm that is uniquely qualified to represent surviving victims of an airplane crash, as well as families of individuals fatally injured around the country.
-Our co-founder Matthew Padberg is an instrumented rated pilot who has been flying for over 25 years.
-His experience in training pilots and flying aircraft provides detailed insight into the complications associated with aircraft crashes, making Matt one of the most recognized aviation accident attorneys in the Midwest.
+Padberg, Corrigan & Appelbaum is a Missouri and Illinois aviation accident law firm that is uniquely qualified to represent surviving victims of an airplane crash, as well as families of individuals fatally injured around the country.
+Our co-founder and partner, attorney Matthew Padberg, is an instrumented rated pilot who has been flying for over 25 years.
+His experience in training pilots and flying aircraft provides detailed insight into the complications associated with aircraft crashes, making Matt one of the most recognized aviation accident attorneys in Missouri and the Midwest.
 Matt, along with the rest of the Padberg, Corrigan & Appelbaum team, perform a careful and thorough investigation when representing the victims of plane accidents.

 Who can file an aviation accident claim?